Updated at 6:33 p.m. ET on June 7, 2019.

 I was reminded of all the remarkable female friendships, too: Beatrice and Hero’s allegiance; Emilia’s devotion to her mistress, Desdemona; Paulina’s brave loyalty to Hermione in The Winter’s Tale; and plenty more. (“Let’s consult together against this greasy knight,” resolve the merry wives of Windsor, revenging themselves on Falstaff.)
 These intimate female alliances are fresh inventions—they don’t exist in the literary sources from which many of the plays are drawn.
 And when the plays lean on historical sources (Plutarch, for instance), they feminize them, portraying legendary male figures through the eyes of mothers, wives, and lovers.
 “Why was Shakespeare able to see the woman’s position, write entirely as if he were a woman, in a way that none of the other playwrights of the age were able to?”
 In her book about the plays’ female characters, Tina Packer, the founding artistic director of Shakespeare & Company, asked the question very much on my mind.

-Doubts about whether William Shakespeare (who was born in Stratford-upon-Avon in 1564 and died in 1616) really wrote the works attributed to him are almost as old as the writing itself.
-Alternative contenders—Francis Bacon; Christopher Marlowe; and Edward de Vere, the 17th earl of Oxford, prominent among them—continue to have champions, whose fervor can sometimes border on fanaticism.
+Theories that others wrote the corpus of work attributed to William Shakespeare (who was born in Stratford-upon-Avon in 1564 and died in 1616) emerged in the mid-19th century.
+Assorted comments by his contemporaries have been interpreted by some as suggesting that the London actor claimed credit for writing that wasn’t his.
+But more than two centuries passed before alternative contenders began to be promoted—Francis Bacon; Christopher Marlowe; and Edward de Vere, the 17th earl of Oxford, prominent among them.* They continue to have champions, whose fervor can sometimes border on fanaticism.
 In response, orthodox Shakespeare scholars have settled into dogmatism of their own.
 Even to dabble in authorship questions is considered a sign of bad faith, a blinkered failure to countenance genius in a glover’s son.
 The time had come, I felt, to tug at the blinkers of both camps and reconsider the authorship debate: Had anyone ever proposed that the creator of those extraordinary women might be a woman?
 Each of the male possibilities requires an elaborate theory to explain his use of another’s name.
 None of the candidates has succeeded in dethroning the man from Stratford.
 Yet a simple reason would explain a playwright’s need for a pseudonym in Elizabethan England: being female.

 Long before Tina Packer marveled at the bard’s uncanny insight, others were no less awed by the empathy that pervades the work.
 “One would think that he had been Metamorphosed from a Man to a Woman,” wrote Margaret Cavendish, the 17th-century philosopher and playwright.
 The critic John Ruskin said, “Shakespeare has no heroes—he has only heroines.”
 A striking number of those heroines refuse to obey rules.
 At least 10 defy their fathers, bucking betrothals they don’t like to find their own paths to love.
 Eight disguise themselves as men, outwitting patriarchal controls—more gender-swapping than can be found in the work of any previous English playwright.
 Six lead armies.